browserengineering/book/book/chrome.md

 address bar.
 Honestly, do this exercise just for your sanity.

 *Middle-click*: Add support for middle-clicking on a link (`Button-2`) to open it in a new tab.
-You might need a mouse to test this easily.
+You might want to use a mouse when testing.

+*Window title*: Browsers set their window title to the contents of the current tab's `<title>` element.
+Make your browser do the same.
+You can call the `title` method of your browser's `window` field to change the window title.

 *Forward*: Add a forward button, which should undo the back button.
 If the most recent navigation action wasn't a back button, the forward